 where,

-We will refer to the $A$ function as \textbf{integrated p-value}.
-In using MCMC samples from the full data posterior $\QpostfnoM$, we discard $s_{i}$ in each MCMC sample.
-The distribution of the remaining parameters and latent variables $(\btheta,\bb\noi)$ can be derived by integrating $s_{i}$ out from the full data posterior \eqref{eqn:jointfull}, which results in the following expression:
+We will refer to the $A$ function as the \textbf{integrated p-value}.
+When using MCMC samples from the full data posterior $\QpostfnoM$, we discard $\bb_{i}$ in each sample.
+The distribution of the retained parameters and latent variables $(\btheta,\bb\noi)$ can be derived by integrating $\bb_{i}$ out from the full data posterior \eqref{eqn:jointfull}, which results in the following expression:

 where the second factor is